The Brihadaranyaka Upanishad - Chapter 1.1.1

 Aum!
 The dawn is the head of the sacrificial horse.
 The sun is its eyes, the wind is its vital breath and the vaisvanara fire is its open mouth.
 The year is the very body of the sacrificial horse, the outer space is its back, the sky is its belly, the earth is its hoof, the quarters its sides, the intermediate quarters it ribs, the seasons its limbs, the months and half-months its joints, days and nights its feet.
 The stars are its bones, the clouds its flesh, the sand its food in the stomach, the rivers are its blood vessels, the mountains are its liver and lungs, the herbs and trees its hair.
 The rising sun is its anterior; the setting sun is its posterior.
 When it yawns, then lightning; when it stirs then thunder; when it urinates it rains; and when it makes noise it is speech itself.

-The horse sacrifice deified the horse.
-Through a sacrifice, you can also elevate all offerings to the level of the Cosmic Being, since the Cosmic Being Himself is the sacrificed and the sacrificer in every sacrifice.
-The same happened in case of the horse also.
-Through sacrifice, the horse became the Cosmic Being (Purusha).
+Spiritually speaking, a Vedic sacrifice is a creative and transformative process.
+Through the sacrifices, you seek divine help to increase your powers or manifest your desires and wishes.
+Through the sacrifices, you also transform yourself and your life and destiny with the help of the gods.
+Through sacrificial actions, you enter into the realm of Brahman and end your association with Nature and the mortal world and the possibility of another birth.
+The horse sacrifice deified the horse as well as the king who performed it.
+Through the sacrifice, a worshipper also elevates all the offerings to the level of the Cosmic Being since the Cosmic Being Himself is the sacrificed and the sacrificer in every sacrifice.
+The same happened in the case of the horse also.
+Through sacrifice, the horse, the offering, became the Cosmic Being (Brahman or Purusha) and the worshipper, too, as the sacrificer.
 The horse represented the materiality or the corporeality of the creation.
-It was the body of the Cosmic Self.
-It was Prajapati Himself, who used parts of Himself to manifest creation.
+It was the body of the Cosmic Being, the mighty Purusha, who spread across the endless empyrean.
+It was the Prajapati Himself who used parts of Himself to manifest creation.

 The comparison is usually called Nasya.
-The sacrificial horse is laid down in easterly direction, with its head towards the east and tail to the west.
-Vaisvanara fire is the fire in the body, which is responsible for the warmth of the body and various bodily functions.
+The sacrificial horse is laid down in an easterly direction, with its head towards the east and tail to the west.
+Vaisvanara fire is the fire in the body, which is responsible for the body’s warmth and its various functions.
 Its visible aspect is speech.
 Its hidden aspect is digestion.
-Its subtle aspect is breath or prana.
+Its subtle aspect is breath or the flow of prana.
+The year is viewed as the body of Kala (Time) since it has months as its organs, parts, or divisions.
+Dhyau is heaven, beyond the sky.
+The sky is actually the mid-region.
+Since it is hollow, it is compared to the belly.
+The horse’s bones are compared to the stars because they are white like them.
+The clouds are compared to the flesh because clouds have water, while flesh has blood and water.

-Ch:1.1.1 | Ch:1.1.2
+Ch:1.1.1 | Ch:1.1.2 | Philosophy

 Translate the Page